 I didn’t see Plaster of Paris in my research as a way to get rid of old paint.
 BUT, I use plaster of Paris with latex paint to make DIY chalk paint.
-So, I know too much can dry out paint.
+So, I know that using too much of it can dry out paint in a cup.

 So, I grabbed my cheap carton of Plaster of Paris and poured a cup or more into my leftover paint.
 Then I stirred it up and left it sitting in my shady garage.

 After 2 days, the paint was still pretty wet.
 So, I placed the mix in the sun.
 After 12 hours in the sun, the mix of Plaster of Paris and latex paint was completely dried out and ready for the trash.